 Take a look at our film with some useful tips on bathing babies.

-• A bath!
+• A baby bath.
 If you don't have a dedicated baby bath, you can use the bathroom sink until you get one.
 Clean it before you bathe your baby.

-• You will need a large towel, preferably made from very soft toweling.
+• A large towel, preferably made from terry towelling.

 The temperature of the bath water

-• Lift his arms and wash his armpits
+• Lift up the arms and wash the armpits.

 • Wash your baby's back and tummy with your hand or a flannel.